PapirusDevelopmentTeam/adapta-kde/README.md

 - Old version qBittorrent (~3.3.1) not used 22px icon size on toolbar (icons will be blurred, update to fresh version for solve this)

+- On some propietary video drivers Aurorae have wrong rendering by default with Adapta theme.
+See more info [here](https://github.com/PapirusDevelopmentTeam/adapta-kde/issues/21)

 ## Donate

 If you like my project, you can donate at: